-The data tracking feature provided by DMS helps you quickly locate data changes performed during a specified period of time and generates statements for rolling back the data changes.
-After target data changes are located, DMS allows you to export a script for rolling back multiple data changes at a time.
-You can submit a data change ticket to run the rollback script in the target database to restore data.
+In view of this, the data tracking feature is provided.
+You can use this feature to find data changes that are performed in a specific time period and generate SQL statements for rolling back the data changes as needed.
+After the data changes are found, a script is generated for rolling back multiple data changes at a time.
+Then, you submit a data change ticket to run the rollback script to restore the data in a database.

-Parameter Description Task Name (Required) The name of the task.
-The name needs to help with locating the ticket and clearly show the intention of this ticket.
-Database Name (Required) A specific database in the target instance.
-You need to have the permission to manage the database.
-Enter a keyword and select a database whose name starts with the keyword from the dynamically matched result.
-Table Name (Required) The table on which you want to track data operations.
-Enter a keyword and select a table whose name contains the keyword from the dynamically matched result.
-You can specify multiple tables.
-Track Type (Required) The type of data operation you want to track.
+Parameter Description Task Name The name of the task.
+This helps you find the ticket in subsequent operations and allows approvers to know the purpose of the ticket with ease.
+Database Name The name of a specific database in a specific database instance.
+You must have permissions to manage the database in DMS.
+Enter the prefix of a database name in the field and select the database from the matched results.
+Table Name The one or more tables where you want to track data operations.
+Enter the prefix of a table name in the field and select the table from the matched results.
+Track Type The type of data operation that you want to track.
 You can select one or more types as needed.
+Valid values:

 DELETEstatements will be generated to roll back INSERT operations that are tracked.